chenjianjx/srb4j/documents/test-cases/client-test-cases.md

 * Wrong current password
 * New password do not match the pattern
 * New passwords don't match
-* New password is the same with the current one
+* Try to change the password as a social loginning user

 ## Invoke Business